 One Day's Wages is comprised of several layers of leadership and a growing group of men and women committed to integrity, transparency, and creativity in our international grassroots movement dedicated to ending extreme global poverty.

-According to UNICEF, approximately 2.4 billion people live on less than US $2/day and 1.2 billion people live on less than US $1.25/day - the definition of those living in extreme poverty.
+According to The World Bank, 702 million people live on less than US $1.90/day--the definition of those living in extreme poverty.
 In the midst of these staggering statistics, what can one person do?
 What can a person's "one day's wages" do in the face of such staggering statistics?

 While we might not be able to save the world, we can absolutely make a difference.
 We can help change the world and in turn, be changed.
 While the issues are complex, experts and global organizations are in agreement: We have the capacity to end extreme global poverty.